practicalli/clojure/alternative-tools/clojure-tools/files-and-scripts.md

 ```

 > #### Hint::Babashka - scripting with Clojure
 > [Babashka](https://github.com/borkdude/babashka) is a alternative to Bash scripting, using the Clojure language for scripts.
-Babashka is native compiled using Graal so is very fast.
+Babashka is native compiled using [GraalVM's native image builder](https://www.graalvm.org/reference-manual/native-image/) so is very fast.

 <!-- TODO add examples from a file / script -->